george-stoica/G8MPdX4MhEqP4lzWrC-w4w/README.md

 Different workers can process the same job but the success and fail counters should not be reset.

+#### Currency Exchange API
+The API used to get the currency is the one provided by https://currencylayer.com/ .
+The request must include a unique key provided after signing up.
+The response comes in JSON form.
+The free service only allows getting exchange rates from USD to an array of others among which HKD.

+`Note`: a secondary API key is included in the exchange_rate_service.js file if the 1000 monthly request limit is reached.

 #### Installation
 Run the following command to install dependencies.